MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-library-usage-patterns.md

 :::code language="python" source="~/../python-sdk-docs-examples/storage/use_blob_auth_async.py" range="14-33":::

-The full example is on Github at [use_blob_auth_async.py](https://github.com/MicrosoftDocs/python-sdk-docs-examples/blob/main/storage/use_blob_auth_async.py).
+The full example is on GitHub at [use_blob_auth_async.py](https://github.com/MicrosoftDocs/python-sdk-docs-examples/blob/main/storage/use_blob_auth_async.py).
 For the synchronous version of this code, see [Example: Upload a blob](./examples/azure-sdk-example-storage-blob.md).

 ### Long running operations